Miller homers vs King, Rangers top Yanks 4-2 to split DH

 Torres’ seventh career game-ending hit gave the Yankees their third walk-off win this year.
 He connected off John King (1-1) into the short porch in right field.

-“The bigger the situation, it does seem like he ratchets the concentration level a bit,” Boone said.
+“The bigger the situation, it does seem like he ratchets the concentration level a bit,” manager Aaron Boone said.
 “Cold day out there, it was good to see him to stick one.”

 Rangers starter Dane Dunning lost his no-hit bid on an infield single by Judge to open the sixth.